EnterpriseDB/tpa/docs/tpaexec-update-postgres.md

 one by one and does the following:

 1. Tell haproxy the server is under maintenance.
-2. If the instance was the active server, request pgbouncer to migrate its connections away to another server.
+2. If the instance was the active server, request pgbouncer to reconnect and wait for active sessions to be closed.
 3. Stop Postgres, update packages, and restart Postgres.
 5. Finally, mark the server as "ready" again to receive requests through haproxy.